 It’s a Good Outdoor Design in OD Green, but Just Okay in Silver

-The CRKT Bona Fide is easily one of my favorite designs to come out in early 2021.
+The CRKT Bona Fide is easily one of my favorite designs from CRKT in the last few years.
 Not only does it look original outside, it has a functional mechanic inside that makes it stand out from everything else coming out in a pretty significant way.

 It has a weird problem when it comes to the steel and the grind, because there are two versions of both, and owning both of those versions is like being Goldilocks in a world where the bears never had a child: no option is just right.